 You can install Windows 10 either from the bootable DVD or through a network installation using files that have been copied to a network share point or USB device.
+You can also install Windows 10 by using a virtual hard drive (vhd).
+This option will be discussed in Chapter 2, "Installing in an Enterprise Environment."
 You can also launch the setup.exe file from within the Windows 10 operating system to upgrade your operating system.